Google Pixel Watch 2 vs Google Pixel Watch 1: Should You Upgrade?

 – What is the price of the Google Pixel Watch 2?

-The Google Pixel Watch 2 starts at a price of INR 39,999 in India for the 41mm Wi-Fi-only variant.
+The Google Pixel Watch 2 starts at a price of USD 349 in India for the 41mm Wi-Fi-only variant.

 – How many colours are available for the Google Pixel Watch 2?